TedHusted/awake/awake.md/awake.md

 “You’re welcome, dear.”

-“The X-3000 also accepts tek-ops commands that can operate smart devices, like view screens, speakers, lights, and doors.
+“The X-3000 also accepts tek-ops commands that can operate smart devices, such as view screens, speakers, lights, and doors.
 To use tek-ops, address the device directly.
 For example, ‘Door open’ will engage the closest automatic door in your line of sight.”

 The presentation shows an animated elevator, doors whooshing open.

-Julie looks at the refrigerator and thinks “Door open”.
-The microwave door swings open.
+Julie looks at the refrigerator.
+She thinks “Door open”.
+The microwave door swings open instead.
 “Oops, wrong door,” she says out loud.

 “It takes some practice, “ says Jill.